PavleJovancic/SeleniumJava/README.md

-# badin-selenium-simple-UI-framework

 ## Name
-badin-selenium-simple-UI-framework
+Basic Selenium Java project

 ## Description
-Simple selenium framework without unnecessary dependencies that can be used out of the box and customized according to project needs.
+Simple selenium project without unnecessary dependencies that can be used out of the box and customized according to project needs.
 It is a maven project, that is using Junit5 test runner and selenium v3, it supports java 8.

 ## Installation
 Clone the project to your local repo, make sure you have jdk and maven installed, maven will handle the rest of the dependencies.